adavuruku/my-ci-cd-class/notes/interview/java/Collections.md

 Consider the List interface, which maintains an encounter order.
 While accessing the first element is straightforward with list.get(0), accessing the last element requires list.get(list.size() - 1).
 This inconsistency poses challenges for developers and complicates code maintenance.

 Although this inconvenience mentioned as the example in Collectioninterface.
 It also happens in Map interfaces as well.

+method referencing
+stream api
+lambda expression
+java date and time
+default methods

+9
+try with resource
+moduledefault
+private methods in interface

+10
+local variable type (var)

+13
+textblock
+String indent and transform

+14
+yield (switch case)

+16
+record
+pattern matching for instance of

+sealed classe
+virtual thread
+sequencial collection
+String template
+pattern record

+Please copy the Reference number 20245618681 for this application.
+This will be required for retrieval of your application and Appointment Booking.

+Please note down the Reference No. 20245618681